myseq/myseq.github.io/content/posts/font_used.md

 *`Fira Code` is selected as the main font used by `MySeq` site.*
 {{< /lead >}}

+> In case `Fira Code` isn't available, a similar font `Inconsolata` will be selected.

 ## Font Proofing

 MySeq site has selected [Fira Code](https://fonts.google.com/specimen/Fira+Code) font as the main font since day-1.